jimmy-guzman/jimmy.codes/src/_posts/how-i-built-simple-blogfolio.md

 }
 ```

-This will allow NextJS to take care of any optimizations and will give you all of Fathom's features such as:
+This will allow Next.js to take care of any optimizations and will give you all of Fathom's features such as:

 - Fully GDPR, ePrivacy, PECR and CCPA compliant
 - Ability to see all visitors even those with ad blockers